zng-ui/zng/TODO/_current.md

         - Issue caused by slower disk?
     - No error observed with a `sleep(1.secs())` before rename.
     - Observed deadlock again (in json again, first test?).
+    - Running tests 1000 times always causes the error.
+        - Only observed the error "entry not found".
+        - But assert on file sized passed and the file looks ok after the failure.
+    - Error happens on READ BEFORE LOAD, HOW?
+    - Read is always ok, when it happens (correct entry count).
+    - Read-only test (already generated file) shows the same error.
+        - THE BUG IS IN THE STATUS VAR NOT SYNCHRONIZING CORRECTLY